Skip to content

 The campaign is split into two basic phases:

-The second phase of the deception is the actual SWIFT terminal itself.
+The deception is the actual SWIFT terminal itself.
 Using an integrated deception service, it is simple to set up a credible SWIFT portal.
 The portal itself has a login function that corresponds to the distributed credentials and fake users that have been planted.

 Screenshot of the deception SWIFT portal, and a login as “deception user” and password “evil_insider”